Raghav: Career

-Raghav signed for A&R/V2 Records in 2003 and started working with the DJ and producer, 2Play.
-This led to the production of his breakthrough single: "So Confused".
-The song was released in 2004, and reached number 6 in the UK Singles Chart.
-The next release, "Can't Get Enough", entered the same chart at number 10.
-In August 2004, another collaboration with 2Play followed, releasing "It Can't Be Right" which reached number 8.
-Raghav released one more track under his name; "Let's Work It Out" (UK number 15) before his debut album Storyteller was released in September 2004.
+Raghav signed with A&R/V2 Records in 2003 and started working with the DJ and producer 2Play.
+He then recorded the single "So Confused" which was released in 2004 and reached number 6 in the UK Singles Chart.
+The next release, "Can't Get Enough", entered the UK Singles Chart at number 10.
+In August 2004, another collaboration with 2Play, "It Can't Be Right", was released, followed by "Let's Work It Out", before his debut album, Storyteller, was released in September 2004.
 His final release off the album was "Angel Eyes", inspired by a melody from "Murder She Wrote", by Chaka Demus & Pliers, and featured Jucxi and Frankey Maxx.
 The track reached number 7 in the UK chart.
-The album also included Kardinal Offishall for the song "Sooner or Later", where he introduced the song and had his own verse in it.
-Raghav's worldwide tour of 2005 saw him perform in venues such as Karachi, New York City also Africa, Australia, Canada, and many other countries.
-Raghav's Storyteller has sold 1.6 million copies worldwide.
-Raghav has been featured (along with songwriter D'Vinci) in the 2007 single "Lonely" by rapper Iceberg Slimm.
+The album also included Kardinal Offishall for the song "Sooner or Later".
+In 2005, he toured internationally, performing in Karachi, New York City, and cities in Africa, Australia, and Canada.
+Raghav's debut album Storyteller (2004) sold over 1.6 million copies worldwide.

-In 2009 Raghav announced that he had signed a recording contract with Universal Music India and subsequently released his second album Identity.
+In 2009, Raghav signed a recording contract with Universal Music India and subsequently released his second album Identity.
 The album was exclusively released in India.
-The lead single, "My Kinda Girl" was released as a downloadable track from his website raghav.com for overseas fans and featured hip hop musician, Redman.
+The lead single, "My Kinda Girl" was released as a downloadable track from his website and featured hip hop musician Redman.
 The album also featured a tribute song called "Quincy Jones" which was dedicated to the American record producer Quincy Jones.